allycatty/dcdrop/readme.md

 Rationale
 ---------

-I have a ton of great Street Fighter III 3rd Strike replays that I want to keep for posterity.

-Sometimes I just wanna use Flycast if I'm going to a friend's.
+Sometimes I just wanna use Flycast if I'm going to a friend's to play PSO.
 This makes it easy to move the save file for my character back and fourth.

 Acknowledgments